Reginald Hudlin: Career

-On July 12, 2021, it was announced that Hudlin along with Ian Stewart will the executive producers for the 73rd Enmmy Awards which will have a live audience on September 19, 2021 on CBS.
+On July 12, 2021, it was announced that Hudlin along with Ian Stewart will the executive producers for the 73rd Emmy Awards which will have a live audience on September 19, 2021, on CBS.

 Personal life

 In 2002, Hudlin married Chrisette Hudlin (née Suter), a public relations consultant, in Montego Bay, Jamaica.
 They have two children.

 Reginald Hudlin's lawyer at the time was Doug Emhoff.
-In 2013, Chrisette Hudlin set up Emhoff on a blind date with then-Attorney General of California and future Vice-President, Kamala Harris.
+In 2013, Chrisette Hudlin set up Emhoff on a blind date with then-Attorney General of California and former Vice-President, Kamala Harris.